“DNA primase is a type of RNA polymerase which synthesizes smaller RNA primers complementary to the ssDNA for starting the DNA replication.”

-Replication is a process globally happens in all organism on earth.
+Replication is a process that globally happens in all organisms on earth.
 It replicates DNA.

-It is a process in which under the control of the enzymatic catalytic reactions, new DNA strands are synthesised from the parental strands.
+It is a process in which under the control of the enzymatic catalytic reactions, new DNA strands are synthesized from the parental strands.

 And hence inherited DNA from parents to their offspring.

-Different enzymes catalyse different steps such as unwinding the DNA, providing the primers, bind to single strand, unstraining the DNA and synthesizing the DNA.
+Different enzymes catalyze different steps such as unwinding the DNA, providing the primers, binding to a single strand, unstraining the DNA and synthesizing the DNA.

 Furthermore, in the final step DNA ligase fills all the gaps by creating phosphodiester bonds.

-In the present series of articles, we will discuss each and every enzyme and proteins involved in the replication.
+In the present series of articles, we will discuss each and every enzyme and protein involved in the replication.